John F. Kennedy said it this way, “Nothing compares to the simple pleasure of a bike ride.” I’d have to agree.

 The Cannon Valley Trail is one of our favorite “rails to trails” bike trails.
 It’s built on a former Chicago Great Western Railroad line, which means a low grade, or a fairly flat ride.
 We love it because it runs right along the Cannon River and the mature trees create a canopy overhead.
 We often start this ride at the halfway point in Welch, where there’s ample parking and sweeping valley views.
 One of the trail anchors is Red Wing, which is an old river town popular for its stunning bluffs, shops, and history.

 Pro Tip: From April 1–November 1, those 18 and older need to purchase a Wheel Pass when using this trail.
-Wheel pass fees are $5 a day or $25 a season, and are subject to change.
+Wheel pass fees are $5 a day or $25 a season, are available along the trail, and are subject to change.

 2. Central Lakes State Trail